 At one time Welch, W.V. was listed as one of the “top ten richest towns in the United States.”
 Now, McDowell County is one of the most economically distressed communities in all of West Virginia.
 The state has become one of the highest for opioid death rates due to drug overdose in the country.
-The Ethics in Context course will examine the ethics of industry, ecology, addiction, public health and environmental movements and the ethical response of government and faith communities to these challenges.
+The Ethics in Context course will examine the ethics of industry, ecology, addiction, public health and environmental movements, and the ethical response of government and faith communities to these challenges.
 Through a blended online component and face-to-face mission trip, this class offers students a personalized plan of study along with an impactful mission and contextual education experience.
-This class reaches beyond the walls of St. Catherine’s as the main component of the class is a mission trip to McDowell County West Virginia and the Highland education project, which is a mission of the Episcopal Church.
-This class meets two class periods (four hours each) on June 7 and June 17.
-The mission trip runs June 9-15.
+This class reaches beyond the walls of St. Catherine’s as the main component of the class is a mission trip to McDowell County, West Virginia and the Highland education project, which is a mission of the Episcopal Church.
+This class meets two class periods (four hours each) on June 4 and 5.
+The mission trip runs June 7 through June 13.
 Students will work in McDowell County Monday through Thursday.
-This trip is expected to meet St. Catherine’s service requirement for the 2019-2020 school year.
+This trip is expected to meet St. Catherine’s service requirement for the 2020-2021 school year.
 Upon returning from the trip, students are required to complete 20 hours of work through online discussions and assignments and an independent research project.
 These will be completed the following week through online engagement with the teacher’s oversight.
-Rising 10s will not receive credit for this class.

 Grades: Rising grades 9-10

-Session A Instructors: Abigail Whorley and Jennifer Garvin-Sanchez
+Session A Instructors: Abigail Whorley, Jennifer Garvin-Sanchez and Becky McDaniel